 Our research group is unable to continue with major aspects of our research because a lot of work relies on interaction with human subjects.
 While all such work is on pause we are focused on other work that could be done from home such as data coding, data analysis, and manuscript writing.
 Personally, a major challenge is dealing with expectation that academics should be productive while working from home during this pandemic (self and/or other-imposed).
 Perhaps this expectation makes sense for some but this is unfair and unrealistic for others.
 My husband and I have a 22-month at home since childcare is no longer available we do our best to take turns taking care of our toddler while trying to work, but keeping to a schedule and being productive is often extremely difficult.
 Toddlers are fun, but they are a lot of work and demand 100% of your physical and mental energy.

 Have you ever had to do this before?

-How are you staying connected with your lab team?
+How are you staying connected with your co-workers from your lab?

 What are your biggest worries concerning your ongoing research/future research?